chtwilfer/CIOAdvisoryTeam/10 CIO Advisory Team and CCoE Team/README.md

-A CIO advisory team and a Center of Excellence (CCoE) team can work together in several ways to support the organization's IT strategy and goals.
+A CIO advisory team and a Cloud Center of Excellence (CCoE) team can work together in several ways to support the organization's IT strategy and goals.
 Some possible ways they can collaborate include:

 - Aligning IT strategy: The CIO advisory team can work with the CCoE team to ensure that the organization's IT strategy aligns with the organization's overall mission, vision, values, and specific business goals.